gnosis/dex-services/README.md

             The private key used by the driver to sign transactions [env: PRIVATE_KEY]

         --rpc-timeout <rpc-timeout>
-            The timeout in milliseconds of web3 JSON RPC calls, defaults to 10000ms [env: WEB3_RPC_TIMEOUT=]  [default:
+            The timeout in milliseconds of web3 JSON RPC calls, defaults to 10000ms [env: RPC_TIMEOUT=]  [default:
             10000]
         --scheduler <scheduler>
             The kind of scheduler to use [env: SCHEDULER=]  [default: System]  [possible values: System, Evm]